Home Compare LAND.L vs PSPN.SW

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Most of the separation is still concentrated in stability.
-The overall score gap is 10 points in favour of PSP Swiss Property AG.
+Most of the lead runs through stability, while profitability helps make the separation broader.
+The overall score gap is 17 points in favour of PSP Swiss Property AG.

 Trajectory Similarity